ArkadiuszSchabowski/SportReserve/README.md

 Once the last container is running, you can access the Angular application in your web browser at:
 **http://localhost:4200**

+To make it easier to run the application locally, SSL certificate verification has been temporarily disabled and test email credentials have been added in the code.

 ---

 ## 👥 Test User Accounts